RobTillaart/PulseDivider/README.md

 # PulseDivider

-Arduino library to divide a pulsestream with a fraction factor.
+Arduino library to divide a pulse stream with a fraction factor.

 ## Description

-The PulseDivider (PD) is an **experimental** library to be used to scale down pulse-trains.
+The PulseDivider (PD) is an **experimental** library to be used to scale down pulse streams.
-The most important feature is that the library can reduce with fractions.
+The most important feature is that the library can reduce a pulse stream with fractions.
 This means that e.g. for every 17 input pulses there are 3 output pulses, or for every 355 input pulses it gives 113 output pulses.

-The library polls for an input pulse and if there is one, the math is done and the decision is made if there will be an output pulse.
+The library **polls** for an input pulse and if there is one, the math is done and a decision is made if there will be an output pulse or not.
 This approach has a number of consequences.
-Most important is that the output pulses are definitely not equidistant.
+Most important is that the output pulses are definitely **not equidistant**.
 Furthermore as the library polls the input for pulses, the timing is not as exact as when it would be interrupt driven.

+As the library is generic it will always be slower than a dedicated divide strategy and definitly slower than dedicated hardware.

-The latter is by choice to keep the (first versions of) the library portable over different boards.
-There is in that sense no optimization done for any board.
+Not being interrupt driven is by choice to keep the (first versions of) the library portable over different boards.
+There is therefore no optimization done for any board.
-The Polling also causes the library to be suitable for a limited range of frequencies.
+The polling also causes the library to be suitable for a limited range of frequencies.
-On the other hand this should make the library very portable.
+On the other hand, this is what makes the library very portable.

-The library allows to make multiple PulseDivider objects, so one can run a 10 -> 1 divider besides a 13 -> 5 divider or more.
-Due to the polling the frequency per input will drop.
+The library allows to instantiate multiple PulseDivider objects, so one can run a 10 -> 1 divider besides a 13 -> 5 divider or more.
+However due to the polling implementation the range of frequency used per input will drop.

 Finally it should be noted that multiple objects can share same input pin.
-This is not optimized either but allows to have one input and have both a 10 -> 1 divider and a 100 -> 1 divider running side by side.
+This is not optimized either but it allows to have one input and have e.g. both a 10 -> 1 divider and a 100 -> 1 divider running side by side.
+One could use this library to have a single 1 Hz input and divide it into a minutes output and an hours output.

-The library is still **very experimental** and under test, so as always feedback is welcome.
+The library is still **experimental** and under test, so as always feedback is welcome.

 #### Tests